rsksmart/devportal-1.0/tools/tokenbridge/dappguide.md

 <img src="/assets/img/tools/tokenbridge/dapp-image5.png" width="300"/>

-Once all the steps are done, you have to **wait around 5 minutes in testnet or 1 hour in mainnet** for the tokens to cross.
+Once all the steps are done, you have to **wait around 5 minutes in testnet or 24 hours in mainnet** for the tokens to cross.
 You can check the token contract on the other network by clicking on the token symbol (in this case etRIF).
 You can also check it on your wallet.
 To do this, change the network on your wallet (in this case we would change to Kovan) and add a custom token using the address of the crossed token, you should see the amount crossed once you wait for the corresponding crossing time.

 <img src="/assets/img/tools/tokenbridge/dapp-image6.png" />

 Check the transaction on the explorer to see that everything is ok.

 You can transfer tokens in the other direction too, using the same method.